Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 the tenant was,

-again from my understanding I talked to the fire marshal was
+again, from my understanding, I talked to the fire marshal, was doing some sort of

-we got cut a check from state farm and the work that needed to be done costed less
+we got cut a check from State Farm and the work that needed to be done costed less

-So we were able to kind of of pocket some money there, and then we just have this burnt house that, you know, either we can use the money and fix, or we can just basically demo it and sell the land and keep the proceeds.
+the check was from State Farm.
+So we were able to kind of pocket some money there and then we just have this burnt house that, you know, either we can

-it looks nice.
-And we just, I just decided to sell it because I believe in
+it looks nice and we just I just decided to sell it because I believe in

 the power of

-at most two markets being exposed to at most two markets
+At most two markets, being exposed to at most two markets

-ideally one, but I can't sit here and talk because I'm exposed to two.
+Ideally one, but I can't sit here and talk because I'm exposed to two.

-At one point, I was in seven different markets.
+At one point I was in seven different markets.
 Holy crap.

 Yeah.
 Are you talking cities or?
-Well, I was in Toledo, Ohio.
+Well I was in Toledo, Ohio.

 I was in St. Louis.